syncfusion-content/flutter-docs/Flutter/calendar/drag-drop and appointment resizing.md

 {% endtabs %}

 ## Appointment resize
-[allowAppointmentResize]() property allows to reschedule the appointment by resizing the appointment in web view.
+[allowAppointmentResize]() property allows to reschedule the appointment by resizing the appointment in desktop platforms.

 {% tabs %}
 {% highlight Dart %}